openharmony/communication_dsoftbus/README.md

 >**NOTICE:**
 >To use RPC across devices, you must have the  **ohos.permission.DISTRIBUTED\_DATASYNC**  permission \(which is a dangerous one\).

 >A device can proactively discover a smartphone only when the smartphone has the Visible to all nearby devices feature enabled.
 (This feature is available in Settings > Super Device > Visible to > All nearby devices.)

+>A device can proactively discover a smartphone only when the smartphone has the Visible to all nearby devices feature enabled.
+(This feature is available in Settings > Super Device > Visible to > All nearby devices.)